MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-app-gateway.md

 ## Migration context

 Here are some things to consider about migrating on-premise WLS installations and Azure Application Gateway.
+While the steps of this tutorial are the easiest way to stand up a load-balancer in front of your WebLogic Server Cluster on Azure, there are many other ways to do it.
+This list shows some other things to consider.

 * If you have an existing load-balancing solution, ensure that its capabilities are met or exceeded by Azure Application Gateway.
-For a summary of the capabilities of Azure Application Gateway compared to other Azure load-balancing solutions, see [Overview of load-balancing options in Azure](/azure/architecture/guide/technology-choices/load-balancing-overview)
+For a summary of the capabilities of Azure Application Gateway compared to other Azure load-balancing solutions, see [Overview of load-balancing options in Azure](/azure/architecture/guide/technology-choices/load-balancing-overview).
 * If your existing load-balancing solution provides security protection from common exploits and vulnerabilities, the Application Gateway has you covered.
 Application Gateway's built-in Web Application Firewall (WAF) implements the [OWASP (Open Web Application Security Project) core rule sets](https://www.owasp.org/index.php/Category:OWASP_ModSecurity_Core_Rule_Set_Project).
-For more information on WAF support in Application Gateway, see [Application Gateway Features](/azure/application-gateway/features#web-application-firewall)
+For more information on WAF support in Application Gateway, see [Application Gateway Features](/azure/application-gateway/features#web-application-firewall).
 * If your existing load-balancing solution requires end-to-end SSL encryption, you'll need to do additional configuration after following the steps in this guide.
 See [Overview of TLS termination and end to end TLS with Application Gateway](/azure/application-gateway/ssl-overview#end-to-end-tls-encryption) and the Oracle documentation on [Configuring SSL in Oracle Fusion Middleware](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.3/asadm/configuring-ssl1.html#GUID-623906C0-B1FD-423F-AE51-061B5800E927).
-* If you`re optimizing for the cloud, this guide shows you how to start from scratch with Azure App Gateway and WLS.
+* If you're optimizing for the cloud, this guide shows you how to start from scratch with Azure App Gateway and WLS.

 ## Create an Azure Key Vault